 |Number of remaining days if the current license is for a trial|

-These are the events and properties which are send.
-The common properties are send with each event, but not listed again.
+These are the events and properties which are sent.
+The common properties are sent with each event, but not listed again.
 You can expand the “Properties” sections to see the properties of a specific event.

 |Event||Description and properties|